Siemens Gamesa shares up as wind power firm sees rising margins

 Demand for wind energy as countries and companies seek to cut carbon emissions helped propel orders 15.6% higher from the previous year to 14.7 billion euros.

-The company confirmed its target to increase revenue from now on and bolster its margin on core earnings before interest, tax and some other costs to 8% to 10% in 2023.
+The company confirmed its target to increase revenue from now on and bolster its margin on core earnings before interest, taxes and some other costs to 8% to 10% in 2023.

 Despite strong competition, high steel costs and production disruptions caused by the coronavirus crisis, shares in Siemens Gamesa have soared more than 60% in 2020 on expectations it will benefit from rising demand for renewable energy.

-They rose further on Thursday, climbing 3.4% on the day by 1005 GMT, outperforming Spain's blue-chip index .IBEX.MC.
+They rose further on Thursday, climbing as much as 5.7% to 26.71 euros apiece, a 12-year high and also outperforming Spain's blue-chip index .IBEX.MC.

+Shares in parent Siemens Energy ENR1n.DE, which owns 67% of Siemens Gamesa, rose as much as 6.8%.

 Danish rival Vestas VWS.CO reported a positive surprise for profits on Wednesday but a disappointing order intake.
 Global uncertainty about the outcome of the U.S. presidential election dragged on Vestas' shares.